offbynull/learn/Math/input/input.md

 Fraction greater than
 ```

 Conceptually, you can think of `{bm} decimal greater than/(decimal number greater than|decimal greater than)/i` the same as fraction greater than where the fraction is represented as a mixed number.
-However, rather than converting both numbers to a fraction and performing fraction less than, a quick series of tests on the decimal numbers themselves can determine greater than_REL:
+However, rather than converting both numbers to a fraction and performing fraction less than, a quick series of tests on the decimal numbers themselves can determine greater than:

  1. Check the integer parts...

     If the integer parts are integer greater than, then the decimal numbers themselves will be decimal greater than.
-For example, any decimal number with an integer part of 6 will always be greater than_REL any decimal number with an integer part of 5...
+For example, any decimal number with an integer part of 6 will always be greater than any decimal number with an integer part of 5...

     ```{svgbob}
     <---|----|----|----|----|----|----|----|----|----|----|--->